 A Robo Advisor is simply a traditional investment advisory firm that has automated the process of providing advice and portfolio management services to customers.
 It would be best if you did not assume all Robo Advisors are a safe investment, and the financial services industry is prone to scandals and fraud.
-So, to answer the question are Robo Advisors safe, you have to ask three questions.
+So, to answer the question, are Robo Advisors safe?
+You have to ask three questions.

-1. Are your assets safe and regulated with a specific investment firm?
+1. Are your assets safe and regulated?

 You should check the background of any investment firm you are planning to use by performing a search on the firm online @ FINRA.